Your Chance To Live!

 …and well-endowed, radioactive women:

-I took this image to mean that women are alluring but deadly.
-That message followed me well into adulthood.
+I took that image to mean that women are alluring but deadly.

 In Your Chance to Live, even the moon is in peril: